“Cornell University was a pioneer in the application of the survey method of obtaining data.”

 From hosting the 4th Annual AAPOR conference to classic early surveys such as the Elmira Community Study of voting behavior and the American Soldier Project, to pioneering the science of survey sampling and question wording, Cornell faculty and students played a leading role in the “first era” of survey research.

 Cornell continues to be a leader in the field of public opinion and survey research

 With major institutions like the Cornell Survey Research Institute and its annual Cornell National Social Survey, Cornell continued to be a public opinion leader in what Groves calls the second and third eras.
 In the last decade, Cornell’s influence on the public opinion and survey world has grown further.
-With the transition of the Roper Center for Public Opinion Research—the world’s largest public opinion archive—to Cornell in 2015, the establishment of the new Cornell Center for Social Sciences (CCSS) in 2019, and its broad faculty expertise in public opinion research, Cornell’s efforts to support and advance survey research are as vibrant today as in the earliest days of the discipline.
+With the transition of the Roper Center for Public Opinion Research—the world’s largest public opinion archive—to Cornell in 2015, the establishment of the new Cornell Center for Social Sciences (CCSS) in 2019, broad faculty expertise in public opinion research, and the 2022 Collaborative Midterm Survey, Cornell’s efforts to support and advance survey research are as vibrant today as in the earliest days of the discipline.